calculs-ca/DryPipe/docs/source/all-doc.md

 Some Pipelines DAGs are driven by files from the pipeline dataset.

+Since the DAG generator is just a normal python function, there are no other constraint on customization other than what can be coded in python code.

-The DAG generator function being a standard python, it's up to the pipeline developer to decide on the file format, and how data from the file is parsed, in order to generate Tasks.
+It's entirely up to the pipeline developer to decide on the input file format, how many files, how to parse them, which library to use, etc.

+Next example shows a common pattern:

+The pipeline's input consists of a TSV file, in which each line represents a unit or work.

-In the following example, the generator function reads a TSV file, and yields a task for every line.
+The generator implements this, by reading the TSV file, and yielding a task for every line, with the proper arguments.

-The path of the file is taken from an environment variable set before running the pipeline.
+Note: the path of the file is taken from an environment variable set before running the pipeline, next example will show another approach.

-TSV input file example

 ```shell
 export MY_INPUT_DATA_FILE_TSV=<a tsv file>